atlasphp/Atlas.Query/docs/select.md

 ### ORDER BY

-To add `ORDER BY` expressions, use the `orderBy()` method and pass each grouping as a variadic argument.
+To add `ORDER BY` expressions, use the `orderBy()` method and pass each expression as a variadic argument.

 ```php
 // ORDER BY foo, bar, baz